NyasimiPhilip/2-arbitrary-precision-integer-calculator/README.md

 - Memory is limited by available system resources
 - Performance may degrade with very large numbers
-- Decimal fractions are not supported (only rational numbers)
 - Negative exponents are not supported
 - Logarithms return floor values only